 Recent advances in the global HIV response hold great promise for achieving control of the HIV epidemic.
 With support from the President’s Emergency Plan for AIDS Relief and the United States Agency for International Development (USAID), Project SOAR was a collaborative 6-year, 21-country implementation science initiative that generated critical evidence to inform and improve HIV prevention, care, and treatment policies and programs worldwide.
 The Council-led Project SOAR consisted of over 70 activities undertaken in collaboration with Avenir Health, Elizabeth Glaser Pediatric AIDS Foundation, Johns Hopkins University, Palladium, and The University of North Carolina at Chapel Hill.

-Project SOAR's portfolio consists of more than 50 research activities in 24 countries.
-These activities are examining strategies to effectively introduce HIV prevention interventions for young women and adolescents; increase voluntary medical male circumcision; improve early infant diagnosis of HIV; reduce harmful gender norms; strengthen the continuum of care of those living with HIV; address barriers to improve prevention and access to HIV services for key populations at elevated risk; and much more.
+These activities examined strategies to effectively introduce HIV prevention interventions for young women and adolescents, increase voluntary medical male circumcision, improve early infant diagnosis of HIV, reduce harmful gender norms, strengthen the continuum of care of those living with HIV, address barriers to improve prevention and access to HIV services for key populations at elevated risk, and much more.